jordanbk/GdriveReport/README.md

 - In the Credentials tab, click on Create Credentials and select OAuth Client ID.
 - Choose Desktop App as the application type and click Create.
 - Use the download button to download your credentials.
-- Move the file to the root directory of this project.
 - Visit [Google API page](https://console.developers.google.com/apis/library)
 - Search for "Google Drive API" and enable it if it is disabled